 It’s the unknown that has always drawn me to women.
 To paraphrase Churchill’s most oft-quoted adage, they are a riddle wrapped in a mystery inside an enigma.
 They are as complicated as the inner workings of an iPhone.
 They are both nurturers and truth-seekers.
 At one moment, they can be as distant as a remote tropical island.
 In an instant, they open up their enveloping arms to strangers and friends alike.
 They are maternal, intuitive, and emotional – and by far the tougher of the two sexes.

 Not surprisingly, it’s the labyrinthine essence of women that lies at the heart of my four-decade-plus-long fixation of Joni Mitchell.
 While I have been a longtime devotee of both Bob Dylan and Bruce Springsteen, it is Joni’s music that lingers these days.
 Recently, her music has become my daily coping mechanism.
-As a matter of fact, since January 20, 2017, I have listened to virtually nothing but Joni Mitchell’s gallery of tunes as a counter to the misogyny, greed, and deceitfulness of President Donald J. Trump.
-Because I have seen my own gender spiral into a cultural splashdown both unprecedented and warranted, I have methodically reexamined the Saskatoon, Saskatchewan native’s music as if it could be somehow both redemptive and life-changing.
+Indeed, since January 20, 2017, I have listened to virtually nothing but Joni Mitchell’s gallery of tunes as a counter to the prevailing misogyny, greed, and deceitfulness of President Donald J. Trump.
+Because I have seen my own gender spiral into a cultural splashdown that has been both unprecedented and warranted, I have thus reexamined the Saskatoon, Saskatchewan native’s music as if it could be somehow both redemptive and life-changing.

 For the uninformed, Joni Mitchell has been able to nail the most elusive of all great pop music quests, eight spectacular albums in a row, something matched by only a handful by such goliaths as the Beatles, Stevie Wonder, Springsteen, the Stones, Van Morrison, and Dylan.
 Beginning in 1969, Joni released Clouds; Ladies of the Canyon; Blue; For the Roses; Court and Spark; Miles of Aisles; The Hissing of Summer Lawns, and Hejira during an astonishing seven-year period.
 Ultimately, these musical gemstones are as good as anything generated by any soloist in the past 60 years.